uhi22/pyPLC/readme.md

 ### Q3: Is it possible to use this software in a car without CCS, to make it ready for CCS charging?
 That's is definitely a goal, at it looks reachable.
 Of course, two aspects need to be considered:
 - This project is not a final product.
-Further development will be necessary to ensure compatibility with chargers, and make is flexible for practical use.
+Further development will be necessary to ensure compatibility with chargers, and make it flexible for practical use.
 - Some parts are not covered by this project at all, e.g. communication with the BMS, connector lock, safety considerations.